-2012 through 2015 NFL Seasons, not including weeks 1 through 4
+2012 through 2015 NFL Seasons, not including weeks 1 through 4 for Regressions 4 & 5

 In Regression 4, we find most variables' coefficients to be statistically insignificant.
 This finding suggests that bettors have no reason to consider many of the factors that they incorporate into their gambling decisions.
 Below, we discuss some of the more interesting findings.